cypress-io/cypress-documentation/source/api/events/internal-logchange-event.md

 ---
-title: log:changed
+title: internal:logChange
 ---

-The `log:changed` event fires whenever a command's attributes changes.
+The `internal:logChange` event fires whenever a command's attributes changes.
 This event is debounced to prevent it from firing too quickly and too often.
 Useful to see how internal cypress commands utilize the {% url 'Cypress.log()' cypress-log %} API.

 # Environment